apache/spark/docs/structured-streaming-programming-guide.md

 see how this model handles event-time based processing and late arriving data.

 ## Handling Event-time and Late Data
 Event-time is the time embedded in the data itself.
 For many applications, you may want to operate on this event-time.
 For example, if you want to get the number of events generated by IoT devices every minute, then you probably want to use the time when the data was generated (that is, event-time in the data), rather than the time Spark receives them.
 This event-time is very naturally expressed in this model -- each event from the devices is a row in the table, and event-time is a column value in the row.
 This allows window-based aggregations (e.g. number of event every minute) to be just a special type of grouping and aggregation on the even-time column -- each time window is a group and each row can belong to multiple windows/groups.
-Therefore, such event-time-window-based aggregation queries can be defined consistently on both a static dataset (e.g. from collected device events logs) as well as on streaming dataset, making the life of the user much easier.
+Therefore, such event-time-window-based aggregation queries can be defined consistently on both a static dataset (e.g. from collected device events logs) as well as on a data stream, making the life of the user much easier.

 Furthermore this model naturally handles data that has arrived later than expected based on its event-time.
 Since Spark is updating the Result Table, it has full control over updating/cleaning up the aggregates when there is late data.
-While not yet implemented in Spark 2.0 yet, event-time watermarking will be used to manage this data.
+While not yet implemented in Spark 2.0, event-time watermarking will be used to manage this data.
 These are explained later in more details in the [Window Operations](#window-operations-on-event-time) section.

 ## Fault Tolerance Semantics
 Delivering end-to-end exactly-once semantics was one of key goals behind the design of Structured Streaming.
 To achieve that, we have designed the Structured Streaming sources, the sinks and the execution engine to reliably track the exact progress of the processing so that it can handle any kind of failure by restarting and/or reprocessing.
 Every streaming source is assumed to have offsets (similar to Kafka offsets, or Kinesis sequence numbers) to track the read position in the stream.
 The engine uses checkpointing and write ahead logs to record the offset range of the data being processed in each trigger.
 The streaming sinks are designed to be idempotent for handling reprocessing.
-Together, Structured Streaming can ensure **end-to-end exactly-once semantics** under any failure.
+Together, using replayable sources and idempotant sinks, Structured Streaming can ensure **end-to-end exactly-once semantics** under any failure.

 # API using Datasets and DataFrames
-Since Spark 2.0, DataFrames and can represent static, bounded data, as well as streaming, unbounded data.
+Since Spark 2.0, DataFrames and Datasets can represent static, bounded data, as well as streaming, unbounded data.
 Similar to static Datasets/DataFrames, you can use the common entry point `SparkSession` (
 [Scala](api/scala/index.html#org.apache.spark.sql.SparkSession)/
 [Java](api/java/org/apache/spark/sql/SparkSession.html)/
 [Python](api/python/pyspark.sql.html#pyspark.sql.SparkSession) docs) to create streaming DataFrames/Datasets from streaming sources, and apply the same operations on them as static DataFrames/Datasets.
 If you are not familiar with Datasets/DataFrames, you are strongly advised to familiarize yourself with them using the